Why Grow Native Flowers from Seed?

 Wildflower Seed Mixes

-The contents of the mixes are listed on the back of the packet.
+The contents of the mixes are listed on the back of each packet.

 Planting PNW Native Bulbs in Fall